 Appearances count.
 An interview is more than just being asked questions by an interviewer and responding correctly.
 It’s your opportunity to make a great impression, and showcase what an asset you will be to the company.
 Make sure you dress for success and arrive prepared to get offered the job.

 Know what they can’t ask.
 Be aware that there are questions you shouldn't be asked during a job interview as well, such as personal questions about age, race, family status, etc.

 During an interview, the questions asked should all address only your ability to perform the job.
 You are not obliged to discuss or disclose anything else.

+Know what you should ask.
 It’s important to have some questions to ask the interviewer prepared for when you are given the chance.
 Doing some research about the company and its policies and culture will ensure that your questions are relevant, and will show the hiring manager how interested you are in the position.